alex-cernat/rcme/README.md

 ## Example

-This is a basic example which shows you how to get a corrected regression estimate when we assume ther
+This is a basic example which shows how to get a corrected regression estimate when we assume measurement error on the independent variable with a recordig rate (`S`) of 0.31, a standard deviation (`R_sd`) of 0.12 and a correlation between the variable of interest and measurement error (`D`) of -0.1.

 ``` r
 rcme_ind(